freeCodeCamp/freeCodeCamp/docs/codebase-best-practices.md

 #### Retaining Git File History

-Sometimes changing the file from `<filename>.js` -> `<filename>.tsx?` causes the original file to be deleted, and a new one created, and other times the filename just changes - in terms of Git.
+Sometimes changing the file from `<filename>.js` to `<filename>.ts` (or `.tsx`) causes the original file to be deleted, and a new one created, and other times the filename just changes - in terms of Git.
 Ideally, we want the file history to be preserved.

 The best bet at achieving this is to: